Hu Henghua: Career in Shaanxi

 In October 2020, he was transferred to northwest China's Shaanxi province and appointed deputy party secretary.

 Career in Chongqing

 In December 2021, he was appointed deputy party secretary of Chongqing, succeeding Tang Liangzhi.
 On December 31, he was named acting mayor of Chongqing.

+Investigation

+On 20 March 2026, Hu was suspected of "serious violations of laws and regulations" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+Hu's post was resigned on 27 May 2026.